Protiviti-JSargent/ficam-access/pages/PACS-guide.md

 *	**PKI/PIV Card Registration and Management Software - (Core Component)**

 Used to validate and capture demographic/PKI information from the PIV card and register the card with the PACS.
-The data captured is stored in the PACS and used by the PACS PKI management software to manage the users authorization requirements to a facility.
+The data captured is stored in the PACS and used by the PACS PKI management software to manage the user's authorization requirements to a facility.
 The PIV card information validated, captured and stored into the PACS can include, the PIV cardholder's name, card number, expiration date, photo, and certificates.
 The PKI registration and management software is an integrated part of the PACS.

 *	**Server-based Certificate Validation Protocol (SCVP) Server - (Separate Component)**